isc-krakshith/irisdemo-demo-epcis-hosted/README.md

 Follow instructions after clicking the 'Show Instructions' button on the bottom right of the Presentation tab.

 IRIS hosts as well as provides the REST endpoints to serve the angular frontend.
-If container is deployed remotely, replace 'localhost' with external IP address of the remote host.
+If container is deployed remotely and /or IRIS webserver is available on a custom port, replace 'localhost' and/or '52773' with external IP address and IRIS webserver port of the remote host, respectively.